 a safe place such as a locker to keep personal belongings and valuables.

-Examples: National advocacy standards suggest that single rooms have at least 100 square feet of floor space and rooms housing more than one individual have at least 80 square feet per person.
-Group assignments and room accommodations may be adjusted as appropriate to the service provided, therapeutic considerations, level of risk, or developmental appropriateness.
+Examples: National advocacy standards suggest that single rooms have at least 100 square feet of floor space and rooms housing more than one person have at least 80 square feet per person.
+Room accommodations may be adjusted as appropriate to the service provided, therapeutic considerations, level of risk, or developmental appropriateness.
 Examples: The Consumer Product Safety Commission (CPSC) provides standards to ensure safety for full-size and non-full size cribs.

-The American Academy of Pediatrics recommends that cribs are used by children under 90 centimeters (35 inches) tall.
+Note: Residents should actively participate in decorating and personalizing their sleeping areas, as addressed in RTX 8.03.

 RTX 16.03

+The organization promotes living unit compatibility by considering residents’ unique characteristics, needs, and preferences when grouping people together.

+Interpretation: Characteristics and needs that should be considered include age, developmental level, service needs, ability to adjust to a group, gender, gender identity, and gender expression.
+Organizations should have a plan for how they will house transgender and gender non-conforming individuals, who should be given access to sleeping quarters and bathroom facilities based on their preferences and in accordance with applicable federal and state laws.

+Examples: Examples of ways that organizations can promote living unit compatibility and demonstrate consideration for diverse needs include, but are not limited to: respecting the individual’s preferred pronouns; providing gender neutral restrooms where facility structure allows; having residents use restrooms one at a time; allowing for single bedroom models; and providing LGBTQ+ specific units.

+RTX 16.04

 Organizations that serve families house families as a unit and keep sibling or family groups together, whenever possible.

+Examples: Allowing families to follow their schedules, routines, and rituals to the greatest extent possible can support family functioning, encourage stability, and minimize stress.

 NA The program does not serve families, or housing families as a unit is not possible or prohibited by law.

-RTX 16.04

-Residents participate actively in:

-decorating and personalizing their sleeping area;

-choosing clothing based on their personal preferences;

-food preparation and meal planning; and

-contributing to decisions about how to make living areas inviting, comfortable, and reflective of the residents’ interests and diversity.

-Interpretation: Some standards elements may not be applicable for crisis stabilization and short-term diagnostic programs due to length of stay and program design.
-Interpretation: Residents should be provided with a variety of nutritious food options.
-Special diets should be planned to meet the modified needs of individual residents.
-Recognizing that there are communities where access to affordable, quality food is limited, it is important for personnel to take into consideration where residents will reside after they are discharged so healthy eating habits can continue long after they leave care.

 RTX 16.05

-Facilities support quality therapeutic programs and settings accommodate:
+Facilities meet residents’ needs by providing the space, supplies, and equipment needed to accommodate:

 individual, small, and large group activities;

-activities that invite use of community resources;

-a variety of after school, evening, weekend, holiday, and school break programs for use by residents, guests, family, and community members;
+provision of on-site services, including therapeutic, educational, and medical services as needed;

+social activities, including accommodations for informal gathering of residents;

+visits and activities with residents’ families and friends;

-a variety of activities that are focused around the resident's home, community, and extended family and friends;
+a variety of recreational and enrichment activities that support well-being;

-quiet reading, study hours, and help with school assignments;

-individual hobbies and group projects that may be large and constructed over time; and

-alternatives to watching television, such as art, photography, or other creative activities.
+opportunities to be physically active through sports, fitness, and other types of movement;

+quiet activities, including space specifically designed to encourage comfort, self-soothing, self-reflection, and emotional self-management; and

+access to the outdoors.

+;

-.Interpretation: Some standards elements may not be applicable for crisis stabilization and short-term diagnostic programs due to length of stay and program design.
+Interpretation: Some standards elements may not be applicable for crisis stabilization and short-term diagnostic programs due to length of stay and program design.

-Interpretation: The facility’s outdoor area should contain sufficient space for recreational activities.
-Outdoor equipment should meet playground equipment safety standards and be appropriate for the number, age, and developmental level of residents.
-Programs serving children should have outdoor and indoor play spaces with adequate toys, books, and other recreational supplies.
+Interpretation: Playground equipment should meet national safety standards and be appropriate for the number, age, and developmental level of residents.

 RTX 16.06